vgwidt/scrum/README.md

 ## To-do / Issues

 ### High Priority
+- Allow notes to be edited, removed, or moved from one ticket to another

 - Add length limit to fields and more robust string checking for adding/editing tickets

 - Allow left right cursor movement on inputs